skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 ### Skinny-ORM
 <hr/>

-Skinny provides you Skinny-ORM as the default O/R mapper, which is built with [ScalikeJDBC](https://github.com/scalikejdbc/scalikejdbc).
-This is a portable library.
-So you can use it with Play2, pure Scalatra, Lift and any other frameworks.
+Skinny provides you with Skinny-ORM as the default O/R mapper, which is built with [ScalikeJDBC](https://github.com/scalikejdbc/scalikejdbc).
+This is a portable library, so you can also use it with Play2, pure Scalatra, Lift and any other frameworks.

 ![Logo](images/scalikejdbc.png)

-Skinny-ORM is naturally characterized by avoding N+1 queries because associations are resolved by join queries.
+A key feature of Skinny-ORM is that it avoids N+1 queries because associations are resolved by join queries.

-`#belongsTo`, `#hasOne` and `#hasMany(Through)` associations are converted into join queries, so you don't need to take care about performance problems caused by so many N+1 queries any more.
+`#belongsTo`, `#hasOne` and `#hasMany(Through)` associations are converted into join queries, so you don't need to worry about performance problems caused by N+1 queries.

-Furthermore, the `#byDefault` option allows you resolving assocations anytime.
+Furthermore, the `#byDefault` option allows you to resolve assocations anytime.
 If you don't always need some association, miss the `#byDefault` and just use `#joins` method such as `Team.joins(Team.members).findById(123)` on demand.

-On the other hand, it's impossible to resolve all the nested attributes' relationships by single join query.
+On the other hand, it's impossible to resolve all the nested attributes' relationships by a single join query.
 If you need to resolve nested relationships, you can retrieve them with eager loading by using `#includes` method.

 <hr/>
 #### The Best way to learn

-The best way to learn is seeing the following examamples.
+The best way to learn is by reading the following examamples.

 Table definitions: https://github.com/skinny-framework/skinny-framework/blob/develop/orm/src/test/scala/skinny/orm/CreateTables.scala